Bawell vs Kangen: The Ultimate Guide

 By reading that article, you will also have a better understanding of this comparison between Kangen and Bawell.

 It’s always a good idea to see what something looks like in action.

-Like I mentioned, you may find that the Kangen Leveluk SD501 Platinum is a better fit for your kitchen’s design while other people will find that the Bawell 2195 would look better in their kitchens.
+As I mentioned earlier, you may find that the Kangen Leveluk SD501 Platinum is a better fit for your kitchen’s design while other people will find that the Bawell 2195 will look better in their kitchens.

 First, here’s a video provided by Bawell for their 2195 model:

-His voice is a bit irritating, but he does give a solid presentation.
+His voice is a bit abrasive on my computer speakers, but he does give a solid presentation.

 The gentleman in the video below gives a nice presentation of the Kangen Leveluk SD501 Platinum:

 After watching both of these videos, I think it’s important to note that both ionizers come with medical grade metal plates.
 I’ve seen people online claim that only Kangen uses medical grade plates, and this simply isn’t true.

 Let me know what you think after watching both videos in the comments section below.